huanlui/chord-suggester/README.md

 ## Installing libraries

-The easiest way to execute this proyect is by installing the last version of [Anaconda](https://www.anaconda.com/distribution/), a distribution that contains the most of the libraries used in this project.
+The easiest way to execute this project is by installing the last version of [Anaconda](https://www.anaconda.com/distribution/), a distribution that contains most of the libraries used in this project.

 Once installed, there are three options:

-- Install only libraries not included in conda (automatic way) by executing:
+- Install only libraries not included in Conda (automatic way) by executing:

 ```bash
 pip install -r src/requirements.txt
 ```

-- Install only libreries not included in conda by executing:
+- Install only libreries not included in Conda by executing:

 ```bash
 pip install "pytest==5.3.2"